machaao/chatgpt-faq/README.md

-# ChatGPT powered FAQ Chatbot
+# OpenAI powered FAQ Chatbot
 Build your own ChatGPT powered faq / knowledge base chatbot that can infer and answer queries based on the information provided via an external data source
 ## Requirements for running it locally on laptop ##